-The Maestro™ project is an open-source business model for an engineering, manufacturing and sales business, based on the fictional Swift Construction Company.
+The goal of the Maestro™ project is to develop an open-source business model for an engineering, manufacturing and sales business, based on the fictional Swift Construction Company.

-Maestro continues to provide a framework for exploring enterprise business processes and business software systems, and now includes the Maestro PLM proof-of-concept reference web application
+The project has grown to include the Maestro PLM proof-of-concept web application, and Maestro continues to provide a framework for exploring enterprise business processes and business software systems.

 - Parts (part numbers, revisions, sources, related documents, bills-of-materials, change management…).